florian-beetz/bachelor-thesis/thesis.md

 The third iteration of migrating JabRef to Java 9 consisted in reworking parts of its threading model.
-The rework was required because JabRef used the library "Spin" to simplify interaction of the GUI with long-running background tasks.
+The rework was required because JabRef used the library "Spin" to simplify interaction of the +GUI with long-running background tasks.
-Spin provides utilities to load off time-intensive operations to a separate thread, so that the GUI stays responsive to user input.
+Spin provides utilities to load off time-intensive operations to a separate thread, so that the +GUI stays responsive to user input.

-This is done by creating proxy objects that run their operations on a separate thread, but wait until their execution has finished, while keeping the GUI thread responsive (see [@fig:spin]).
+This is done by creating proxy objects that run their operations on a separate thread, but wait until their execution has finished, while keeping the +GUI thread responsive (see [@fig:spin]).

 ![Model of Spin [@Meier2007]](images/spin.svg){#fig:spin}

-However, the JabRef developers are in the process of migrating from the Swing GUI framework, that Spin was written for, to the newer GUI framework JavaFX.
+However, the JabRef developers are in the process of migrating from the Swing +GUI framework, that Spin was written for, to the newer +GUI framework JavaFX.
-This migration process already lead to some threading issues, because often GUI frameworks restrict programmatic interactions with GUI components to be only allowed on the GUI thread -- sometimes also called event dispatch thread (EDT).
+This migration process already lead to some threading issues, because often +GUI frameworks restrict programmatic interactions with +GUI components to be only allowed on the +GUI thread -- sometimes also called event dispatch thread (+EDT).
 This migration process made the usage of Spin obsolete, as it does not work with JavaFX.